 Contrarily Super Therm® has very high (more than 95%, or 0.95 value) infrared radiative emissivity, meaning that it is extremely effective in shedding even the smallest amount of heat it might absorb.

 The result is that even with day-long solar heating and 40°c temperatures, Super Therm® remains cool on its surface all day.
 This unique property differentiates it from ordinary ceramic and reflective coatings and therefore reduces heat load into buildings.
 Traditional fibreglass insulation absorbs the heat then releases it as the ambient temperature reduces around it.

 The described thermoreflection, low absorptive emissivity and simultaneous high IR radiative emissivity are the basis of Super Therm®.
-Coating’s thermal insulating capabilities.
+Coating’s thermal heat block capabilities.
 Because the more heat is reflected repelled from the

 surface, the less heat will be absorbed and flow to what’s beneath.